Israel's Lieberman says Iranian warships headed for Suez Canal in 'provocation'

 Iran's semiofficial Fars News Agency reported Jan.
 26 that Iranian navy cadets were going on a year-long training mission and would be traveling through the Suez Canal to the Mediterranean.
 It said they were training to defend Iranian ships against the threat of Somali pirates.

 State Department spokesman P.J.
-Crowley confirmed that the Iranian ships had entered the area of the canal, but would not comment on whether their presence was considered provocative.
+Crowley confirmed Wednesday that the Iranian ships were at sea, south of the canal, but he would not comment on whether their presence was considered provocative.
 "There are two ships in the Red Sea," he said.
 "What their intention is, what their destination is, I can't say."

 Israeli naval vessels have on occasion moved through the Suez Canal under the terms of the peace treaty signed with Egypt in 1979.

-The Israeli government views Iran as an existential threat because of its nuclear program, its calls to destroy Israel and its support for the militant Lebanese group Hezbollah and the Islamist Hamas movement that rules the Gaza Strip.
+The Israeli government views Iran as an existential threat because of its nuclear program, its hostility toward Israel and its support for the militant Lebanese group Hezbollah and the Islamist Hamas movement that rules the Gaza Strip.